The Tragically Hip: 1998–2003

 In 1998, the band released their sixth full-length album, Phantom Power, which produced five singles.
 It won the 1999 Juno Awards for Best Rock Album and Best Album Design.
 A single from the album, "Bobcaygeon", won the Juno Award for Single of the Year in 2000.
 The album has been certified platinum three times over in Canada.

-In February 1999, the Hip played the very first concert at the brand new Air Canada Centre in Toronto, Ontario.
+In February 1999, the Hip played the first concert at the brand new Air Canada Centre in Toronto, Ontario.
 In July 1999, the band was part of the lineup for the Woodstock '99 festival in Rome, New York.
 On the second day of three, they were the first band to take the stage.
 They were followed by Kid Rock.

-2000 saw the release of Music @ Work.
+Their next album, Music @ Work, was released in 2000.
 It won the 2001 Juno Award for Best Rock Album.
 The album featured back-up vocals from Julie Doiron on a number of tracks, and reached No. 1 on the Canadian Billboard Charts.

 In 2002, In Violet Light, recorded by Hugh Padgham and Terry Manning at Compass Point Studios in the Bahamas was released, along with three singles from the album.
 It became certified platinum in Canada.
 Later that year, the Hip made a cameo appearance in the Paul Gross film Men with Brooms, playing a curling team from their hometown of Kingston.
 Three of their songs appear in the film, and they backed Sarah Harmer on a fourth, the soundtrack's lead single, "Silver Roads".

 On October 10, 2002, the Tragically Hip performed two songs, "It's a Good Life If You Don't Weaken" and "Poets", as part of a command performance for Queen Elizabeth II.
 In 2003, the band recorded a cover of "Black Day in July", a song about the 1967 12th Street Riot in Detroit, on Beautiful: A Tribute to Gordon Lightfoot.